rxl194/dm-yp-r/scripts/README.md

 - **dish_recognition**.
 This folder contains scripts for dish discovery using Yelp reviews and the algorithms: word2vect, TopMine, SegPhrase.
 - **dish_ranking**.
 This folder contains scripts used to rank the dishes discovered according to their popularity.
 - **restaurant_recommendation**.
 Contains scripts used to recommend restaurants for a given dish.
+- **hygiene_prediction**.
+Contains scripts used to predict the outcome of a hygiene inspecion on resturants according to their reviews.

 ## Helper scripts